Update: This review has been updated to include the addition of the Sense Companion - read on to find out how we found it.

-The U Ultra is coming to the UK on March 1, and you can buy it directly from HTC.
-Pre-orders are available for the US right now and it will begin shipping in mid-March, while Australia will see a release on March 8.
+The U Ultra came to the UK on March 1, and you can buy it directly from HTC.
+In the US it began shipping in mid-March, while Australia saw a release on March 8.

 - HTC's U Ultra features two screens, one along the top of the phone

 - It offers extra functionality, including music controls and notifications